NREL/PV_ICE/README.md

 Documentation
 =============

 The calculator follows the following diagram for calculating Mass Flow.
-Baseline inputs are available in the CEMFC \ baselines folder for US and World past and projected values.
+Baseline inputs are available in the PV-DEMICE \ baselines folder for US and World past and projected values.
 Full documentation can be found at [readthedocs](http://CircularEconomy-MassFlowCalculator.readthedocs.io/en/latest/).

 <img src="docs/images_wiki/MFC-Diagram.PNG" width="550">